tempodb/tempodb-node-js/README.markdown

 	Client.write_multi
 	Client.writeMulti

-These can be used interchangeably, even though the documentation below reflects the _ style.
+These can be used interchangeably, even though the documentation below reflects the camelCase style.

 ## Callbacks and returned Objects
 Most of the API functions allow you to pass in an optional *callback* function.
 In general, the callback should be a function accepting